firebase/firebase-cpp-sdk/release_build_files/readme.md

 code.

 ## Release Notes
+### Upcoming Release
+-   Changes
+    -   AdMob: The AdMob SDK has been deprecated.
+Please update your app to use the new Google Mobile Ads SDK which facilitates similar functionality.

 ### 9.0.0
 -   Changes
     -   General (iOS): Firebase C++ on iOS is now built using Xcode 13.3.1.